snowtimber/observability-synthetic-canaries/README.md

 This project deploys the following AWS resources:

-1. Two CloudWatch Synthetic Canaries:
+1. Three CloudWatch Synthetic Canaries:
-   - A Heartbeat Canary that checks the availability of amazon.com
+   - A Heartbeat Canary that checks the availability of amazon.com and google.com
-   - An API Canary that performs GET requests to multiple S3 endpoints
+   - An API Canary that performs POST requests to an API Gateway endpoint
+   - A Python API Canary that performs POST requests to the same API Gateway endpoint
 2. An S3 bucket to store canary artifacts
 3. IAM roles and policies for the canaries
 4. A CloudWatch Dashboard to visualize canary metrics
+5. A simple API Gateway with a mock integration

 ## Prerequisites